Our Committees Are Working for You

 The Executive Committee was statutorily established to make decisions regarding the management of dredged material in Maryland.
 Membership is prescribed by the law, and the Committee is co-chaired by the Secretary of the Department of Transportation and Secretary of the Department of Natural Resources.

 The Management Committee coordinates on the development and implementation of the DMMP.
 This Committee is composed of senior managers from the relevant state and federal regulatory agencies, in addition to representatives from the academic, environmental and local business communities.

-The Citizens Advisory Committee represents the public and provides advice to MDOT MPA and its DMMP partners on a wide array of dredging related topics and issues.
+The Citizens Advisory Committee represents the public and provides advice to Maryland Port Administration (MPA) and its DMMP partners on a wide array of dredging related topics and issues.
 The Chair of the Citizens Advisory Committee sits on the Management Committee and reports to the Executive Committee.

 Cox Creek Citizens Oversight Committee

 The Cox Creek Citizens Oversight Committee was statutorily established to oversee the implementation of the Cox Creek Dredged Material Containment Facility and provides advice to MPA regarding the expansion and operation of the facility and the potential impacts it may have on the nearby communities.

 The oldest committee, Hart-Miller Island (HMI) Citizens Oversight Committee was statutorily created in 1981 to advise MPA on dredged material placement activities at HMI as well as the monitoring program.
 Since dredged material placement was ceased at HMI in 2009, the HMI COC has been engaged in the development of the closure plan for the site and is working to create a Friends of Hart-Miller Island volunteer group.